AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 ### Code Sniffer: Check code quality/syntax

 The Marketplace coding standard review uses a custom set of coding sniffs.
-If the submitted code fails the review, Magento generates a technical report that describes each issue found and its location in the codebase.
+If the submitted code fails the review, Marketplace generates a technical report that describes each issue found and its location in the codebase.

 _More details:_ [Code Sniffer](code-sniffer.md)